descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ### Expectations

 There is a general expectation that constant expressions are already of static storage duration.
-While that is wrong, that expectation is still there.
+While that is partially wrong, that expectation is still there.
 Consider the following examples.
-Everywhere you see ROMable, you might as well say global or static.
+Everywhere you see ROMable, you might as well say constant and global/static.

 **December 19, 2012**

 `Using constexpr to Improve Security, Performance and Encapsulation in C++` [^smartbear]

-*"One of the advantages of user-defined literals with a small memory footprint is that an implementation can store them in the system’s ROM.
-Without a constexpr constructor, the object would require dynamic initialization and therefore wouldn’t be ROM-able."*
+*"One of the advantages of **user-defined literals** with a small memory footprint is that an implementation can store them in the system’s **ROM**.
+Without a **constexpr constructor**, the object would require dynamic initialization and therefore wouldn’t be **ROM-able**."*

 ...

-*"Compile-time evaluation of expressions often leads to more efficient code and enables the compiler to store the result in the system’s ROM."*
+*"**Compile-time evaluation of expressions** often leads to more efficient code and enables the compiler to store the result in the system’s **ROM**."*

 **May 21, 2015**

 `Bitesize Modern C++ : constexpr` [^bitesize]

-*"ROM-able types"*
+*"**ROM-able** types"*

 ...

-*"Since everything required to construct the Rommable object is known at compile-time it can be constructed in read-only memory."*
+*"<u>Since everything required to construct the **Rommable** object is known at **compile-time** it can be constructed in **read-only memory**.</u>"*

 **4 February 2019**